cylc/cylc-flow/tests/integration/README.md

 ```
 with start(schd):
-    # starts the Scheduler but does not start the main loop
+    # Starts the Scheduler but does not start the main loop
-    # (always the better option if its possible)
+    #   (always the better option if its possible).
+    # Use the spawn_ahead fixture if you need to examine how
+    #   parentless tasks advance (without iterating the main loop).
     ...

 with run(schd):